- Finance

 Settings → Integrations → Employment Hero → Cost Codes

-Map each code to an Employment Hero location.
-The shift's code then sets the location on the timesheet line, sending the labour cost to the right place.
+Map each code to an Employment Hero location; the shift's code then sets the location on the timesheet line.

 Checking your work

-Before each invoicing or pay run, it's worth a quick health check at Reports → Cost Code Assignments.
-Summary cards at the top show your coverage at a glance — how many records fall in the period, how many are tagged versus untagged, and how many codes came from a manual choice versus a rule.
-The table below lists your shifts and supports together, showing each one's cost code and where it came from, and you can open any row to jump straight to the record.
+Before an invoicing or pay run, check Reports → Cost Code Assignments.
+Summary cards show your coverage — total records in the period, how many are assigned versus unassigned, and how many came from a rule versus a manual choice.
+The table lists your shifts and supports together with each one's code and where it came from, and you can open any row to jump to the record.

-The most useful habit is to filter to Unassigned for the period you're about to bill or pay.
-That surfaces any gaps while you can still fix them — by assigning a code by hand, or by adjusting a rule and re-evaluating — so nothing slips through to your accounting or payroll system untagged.
+The best habit is to filter to Unassigned for the period you're about to bill or pay, then close any gaps — by assigning a code by hand, or adjusting a rule and re-evaluating — before anything reaches your accounting or payroll system untagged.

 Tips

-• Manual always wins.
-A code you pick by hand is never overwritten by a rule or re-evaluation.
-Clear it if you want the record handled by rules again.
+- Manual always wins.
+A hand-picked code is never overwritten by a rule or re-evaluation.
+Clear it to hand the record back to rules.

-• Shifts and supports are tagged separately.
+- Shifts and supports are tagged separately.
 Supports carry the income code; shifts carry the wage code.
-A shift never inherits its support's code — the one exception is a manual code on a group support, which passes down to its child supports (but never to shifts).
+A shift never inherits its support's code — only a manual code on a group support cascades to its child supports.

-• Map before you send.
-A code with no mapping has no effect, so set up your mappings before you invoice or run payroll.
+- Map before you send.
+A code with no mapping has no effect.

-• Archiving is safe.
-It hides a code from new records but keeps it on existing ones, so your history and past reports stay intact.
+- Archiving is safe.
+It hides a code from new records but keeps your history and past reports intact.